Join our inner circle to get the latest in travel, beauty, style & more !

 The British Library

 Younger children will love the new Story Explorers: A Journey Through Imaginary Worlds at the British Library.
-Running from May 2025 all the way to January 2026, this free exhibition invites families to explore three fantastic worlds as they head deep into the jungle, dive under the ocean and blast off into space while uncovering not just stories and books, but the many wonderful objects the library is also home to on this clever, interactive activity trail.
-While you are there, pop into the Family Station, located on the upper ground floor, which has plenty of creative resources – be sure to find a cosy corner to settle down and read with your little ones.
+Running all the way to January 2026, this free exhibition invites families to explore three fantastic worlds as they head deep into the jungle, dive under the ocean and blast off into space while uncovering not just stories and books, but the many wonderful objects the library is also home to on this clever, interactive activity trail.
+While you are there, pop into the Family Station (on the last Sunday of every month), located on the upper ground floor, which has plenty of creative resources – be sure to find a cosy corner to settle down and read with your little ones.

 Popcorn! at Whitechapel Gallery.
 Jenny Pengilly, Film for Foley workshop 2025